 In cases where the BusDox Participant Identifier is extracted from the BII document (e.g. the UBL Party/EndpointID) the mnemonic PEPPOL Issuing Agency Code (e.g. “GLN”) has to be replaced by the equivalent numeric value (e.g. “0088”).

-Example 3: Mapping of identifiers between CEN BII and PEPPOL
+Example 3 - mapping of identifiers between CEN BII and PEPPOL

 This PEPPOL BIS (UBL) document fragment identifies a Party as “4035811991014”using the GLN scheme: